Hattorius/keybr-typer/README.md

 5. After ab 7-10 minutes you'll get a very high score

 ## Why timeout lower and lower and lower?
 Honestly, though that it might somehow eventually bypass the limit.
-But I guess there's a limit of 150 WPM on Keybr
+But I guess there's a limit of 150 WPM on Keybr.
+Don't feel like removing it again.

 ## Requirements
  - Selenium